gwen001/glc.st/content/posts/security-analysis-critical-french-medical-application.md

 ## A huge attack surface

 How many medical centers were using _OptiMed_, how many instances have been deployed and how many users would have been impacted by a leak?
-Using some dorks on Shodan, including the good old [favicon hash trick](https://github.com/gwen001/favicon-hashtrick), I disvered about __190 medical centers in France__ and a few in Switzerland that were using this application.
+Using some dorks on Shodan, including the good old [favicon hash trick](https://github.com/gwen001/favicon-hashtrick), I discovered about __190 medical centers in France__ and a few in Switzerland that were using this application.

 ![OptiMed Shodan](/images/optimed-shodan.png)